digital-asset/daml/docs/source/concepts/glossary.rst

 DAML
 ****

-DAML is a programming language for writing smart contracts.
+**DAML** is a programming language for writing `smart contracts`, that you can use to build an application based on a `ledger` .
+You can run DAML contracts on many different `ledgers`.

 Contract, contract instance
 ===========================

-Item on a `ledger`.
-Includes:
+A **contract** is an item on a `ledger`.
+They are created from blueprints called `templates`, and include:

 - data (parameters)
 - roles (`signatory`, `observer`)
 - `choices` (and `controllers`)

+Contracts are immutable: once they are created on the ledger, the information in the contract cannot be changed.
+The only thing that can happen to it is that the contract can be `archived`.

+They're sometimes referred to as a **contract instance** to make clear that this is an instantiated contract, as opposed to a `template`.

 Active contract, archived contract
 ----------------------------------

+When a `contract` is created on a `ledger`, it becomes **active**.
+But that doesn't mean it will stay active forever: it can be **archived**.
+This can happen:

+- if the `signatories` of the contract decide to archive it
+- if a `consuming choice` is exercised on the contract

+Once the contract is archived, it is no longer valid, and `choices` on the contract can no longer be exercised.

 Template
 ========

-Blueprint for creating a `contract`.
+A **template** is a blueprint for creating a `contract`.
 This is the DAML code you write.

-:doc:`/daml/reference/templates`.
+For full documentation on what can be in a template, see :doc:`/daml/reference/templates`.

 Choice
 ======

-Something that a `party` can `exercise` on a `contract`.
-You choose the consequences, writing code in the choice body.
+A **choice** is something that a `party` can `exercise` on a `contract`.
+You write code in the choice body that specifies what happens when the choice is exercised: for example, it could create a new contract.

-:doc:`/daml/reference/choices`.
+Choices give you a way to transform the data in a contract: while the contract itself is immutable, you can write a choice that `archives` the contract and creates a new version of it with updated data.

+A choice can only be exercised by its `controller`.
+Within the choice body, you have the `authorization` of all of the contract's `signatories`.

+For full documentation on choices, see :doc:`/daml/reference/choices`.

 Consuming choice, preconsuming choice, postconsuming choice
 ------------------------------------------------------------

-A consuming `choice` will `archive` the `contract` it is on when `exercised`.
+A **consuming choice** means that, when the choices is exercised, the `contract` it is gets `archived`.
+The alternative is a `nonconsuming choice`.

-A `choice` marked preconsuming will get `archived` at the start of that `exercise`.
+A `choice` marked **preconsuming** will get `archived` at the start of that `exercise`.

-A `choice` marked postconsuming will not be `archived` until the end of the `exercise` choice body.
+A `choice` marked **postconsuming** will not be `archived` until the end of the `exercise` choice body.

 Nonconsuming choice
 --------------------

-A nonconsuming choice does NOT `archive` the `contract` it is on when `exercised`, which means the choice can be exercised more than once on the same `contract instance`.
+A **nonconsuming choice** does NOT `archive` the `contract` it is on when `exercised`.
+This means the choice can be exercised more than once on the same `contract instance`.

 Disjunction choice, flexible controllers
 ----------------------------------------

-Disjunction choice has more than one `controller`?
+A **disjunction choice** has more than one `controller`.

-Flexible controller means you don't specify the `controller` of the `choice` at `creation` time of the `contract`, but at `exercise` time.
+If a contract uses **flexible controllers**, this means you don't specify the `controller` of the `choice` at `creation` time of the `contract`, but at `exercise` time.

 Party
 =====

-A party represents a person or legal entity.
+A **party** represents a person or legal entity.
 Parties can `create contracts` and `exercise choices`.

+`Signatories`, `observers`, `controllers`, and `maintainers` all must be parties, represented by the ``Party`` data type in DAML.

+..
 Something about how they work in the `execution engine`.

 Signatory
 ---------

-A signatory is a `party` on a `contract instance`.
-Has to consent to the `creation` of the contract by `authorizing` it.
-If they don't, contract creation will fail.
+A **signatory** is a `party` on a `contract instance`.
+The signatories MUST consent to the `creation` of the contract by `authorizing` it: if they don't, contract creation will fail.

-:doc:`/daml/reference/templates`.
+For documentation on signatories, see :doc:`/daml/reference/templates`.

 Observer
 --------

-An observer is a `party` on a `contract instance`.
+An **observer** is a `party` on a `contract instance`.
 Being an observer allows them to see that instance and all the information about it.
 They do NOT have to `consent to` the creation.

-:doc:`/daml/reference/templates`.
+For documentation on observers, see :doc:`/daml/reference/templates`.

 Controller
 ----------

-A controller is a `party` that is able to `exercise` a particular `choice` on a particular `contract`.
+A **controller** is a `party` that is able to `exercise` a particular `choice` on a particular `contract`.

-Controller must be at least `observer`, otherwise they can't see the contract to exercise it on.
+Controllers must be at least `observer`, otherwise they can't see the contract to exercise it on.
 But they don't have to be a `signatory`.
-Allows the `propose-accept pattern`.
+Allows the :doc:`propose-accept pattern </daml/patterns/initaccept>`.

-:doc:`/daml/reference/choices`.

 Stakeholder
 -----------

-Not a term used within daml the language, but concept refers to the `signatories` and `observers` collectively: all of the `parties` that are interested in a `contract instance`.
+**Stakeholder** is not a term used within the DAML language, but the concept refers to the `signatories` and `observers` collectively.
+That is, it means all of the `parties` that are interested in a `contract instance`.

 Maintainer
 ----------

-Maintainer is a `party`.
-Important for `contract keys`: a key must include a party that is the maintainer, it's how uniqueness of keys is guaranteed.

-:doc:`/daml/reference/contract-keys`.
+The **maintainer** is a `party` that is part of a `contract key`.
+They must always be a `signatory` on the `contract` that they maintain the key for.

+It's not possible for keys to be globally unique, because there is no party that will necessarily know about every contract.
+However, by including a party as part of the key, this ensures that the maintainer *will* know about all of the contracts, and so can guarantee the uniqueness of the keys that they know about.

+For documentation on contract keys, see :doc:`/daml/reference/contract-keys`.

 Authorization, signing
 ======================

-The `DAML runtime` checks that every submitted transaction is well-authorized according to the authorization rules of the ledger model https://docs.daml.com/concepts/ledger-model/ledger-integrity.html that guarantee the integrity of the underlying ledger.
+The `DAML runtime` checks that every submitted transaction is **well-authorized**, according to the :doc:`authorization rules of the ledger model </concepts/ledger-model/ledger-integrity>`, which guarantee the integrity of the underlying ledger.

-A DAML update is the composition of update actions created with one of

-  * create : (Template c) => c -> Update (ContractId c)
-  * exercise : ContractId c -> e -> Update r
-  * fetch : (Template c) => ContractId c -> Update c
-  * fetchByKey : k -> Update (ContractId c, c)
-  * lookupByKey : k -> Update (Optional (ContractId c))

-A DAML update is well-authorized if and only if all it's contained update actions are well-authorized.
-Every operation of the above list has an associated set of parties that need to authorize the operation.
-The mapping is as follows:
+A DAML update is the composition of update actions created with one of the items in the table below.
+A DAML update is well-authorized when **all** its contained update actions are well-authorized.
+Each operation has an associated set of parties that need to authorize it:

+.. list-table:: Updates and required authorization
+   :header-rows: 1

+   * - Update action
+     - Type
+     - Authorization
+   * - ``create``
+     - ``(Template c) => c -> Update (ContractId c)``
-* create -> the (non-empty) set of all signatories of the created contract instance
+     - All signatories of the created contract instance
+   * - ``exercise``
+     - ``ContractId c -> e -> Update r``
-* exercise -> the (non-empty) set of controllers of the choice
+     - All controllers of the choice
+   * - ``fetch``
+     - ``ContractId c -> e -> Update r``
-* fetch -> one of the union of signatories and observers of the fetched contract instance
+     - One of the union of signatories and observers of the fetched contract instance
-* fetchByKey -> same as fetch
+   * - ``fetchByKey``
+     - ``k -> Update (ContractId c, c)``
+     - Same as ``fetch``
+   * - ``lookupByKey``
+     - ``k -> Update (Optional (ContractId c))``
-* lookupByKey -> all key maintainers
+     - All key maintainers

-At runtime the DAML execution engine computes the required authorizing parties from this mapping.
+At runtime, the DAML execution engine computes the required authorizing parties from this mapping.
 It also computes which parties have given authorization to the update in question.
-A party is giving authorization to an update in one of two ways
+A party is giving authorization to an update in one of two ways:

-1) it is the signatory of the contract that contains the update action
+- It is the signatory of the contract that contains the update action.
-2) it is element of the controllers executing the choice containing the update action
+- It is element of the controllers executing the choice containing the update action.

 Only if all required parties have given their authorization to an update action, the update action is well-authorized and therefore executed.
 A missing authorization leads to the abortion of the update action and the failure of the containing transaction.

 It is noteworthy, that authorizing parties are always determined only from the local context of a choice in question, that is, its controllers and the contract's signatories.
 Authorization is never inherited from earlier execution contexts.

-The following example shows a DAML contract annotated with required authorizing parties and actually authorizing parties when it is submitted by 'Alice'.

 Standard library
 ================

-the standard library is a set of `daml` functions and other stuff that make developing with DAML easier.
-Basically read the generated docs.
+The **DAML standard library** is a set of `DAML` functions, classes and more that make developing with DAML easier.

-:doc:`/daml/reference/standard-library`.
+For documentation, see :doc:`/daml/reference/standard-library`.

 Agreement
 =========

-An agreement is part of a `contract`.
-Text that explains what the contract represents.
-Can be used to clarify the legal intent of a contract, but isn't actually evaluated or used at all.
+An **agreement** is part of a `contract`.
+It is text that explains what the contract represents.

+It can be used to clarify the legal intent of a contract, but this text isn't evaulated programmatically.

-:doc:`/daml/reference/templates`.
+See :doc:`/daml/reference/templates`.

 Create
 ======

-A create is an action that updates the `ledger`, creating a `contract instance` on it.
+A **create** is an update that creates a `contract instance` on it the `ledger`.

-Requires `authorization` from all its `signatories`, or the create will fail.
-Link to `propose-accept` and `multi-party agreement` patterns.
+Contract creation requires `authorization` from all its `signatories`, or the create will fail.
+For how to get authorization, see the :doc:`propose-accept </daml/patterns/initaccept>` and :doc:`multi-party agreement </daml/patterns/multiparty-agreement>` patterns.

 A `party` `submits` a create `command`.

-:doc:`/daml/reference/updates`.
+See :doc:`/daml/reference/updates`.

 Exercise
 ========

-A create is an action that updates the `ledger` by `exercising` a `choice` on a `contract instance` on the ledger.
+An **exercise** is an action that `exercises` a `choice` on a `contract instance` on the `ledger`.
 If the choice is `consuming`, the exercise will `archive` the contract instance; if it is `nonconsuming`, the contract instance will stay active.

-Requires `authorization` from all of the `controllers` of the choice.
+Exercising a choice requires `authorization` from all of the `controllers` of the choice.

 A `party` `submits` an exercise `command`.

-:doc:`/daml/reference/updates`.
+See :doc:`/daml/reference/updates`.

 Scenario
 ========

-A scenario is a way of testing DAML code during development.
+A **scenario** is a way of testing DAML code during development.
 You can run scenarios inside `DAML Studio`, or write them to be executed on `Sandbox` when it starts up.

 They're useful for: